graugans/traefik-avahi-helper/traefik/README.md

 # Introduction

-This file is based on the [basic-example](https://doc.traefik.io/traefik/user-guides/docker-compose/basic-example/) from the Traefic user guide.
+This file is based on the [basic-example](https://doc.traefik.io/traefik/user-guides/docker-compose/basic-example/) from the Traefik user guide.

 ## TODO